menu close

 Increased flexibility is also a crucial benefit, enabling businesses to leverage the unique strengths of various cloud platforms.
 Multi-cloud environments enhance disaster recovery capabilities by distributing data and applications across multiple clouds, thus reducing the risk of downtime.
 This distribution ensures that if one cloud provider experiences an outage, the others can maintain business continuity.

-Overall, a multi-cloud strategy provides businesses with the tools to optimise costs, increase operational flexibility, and improve resilience against disruptions, making it a powerful approach in today's dynamic technological landscape.
+Overall, a multi-cloud strategy provides businesses with azure automation tools to optimise costs, increase operational flexibility, and improve resilience against disruptions, making it a powerful approach in today's dynamic technological landscape.

 Key challenges in multi-cloud management